Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 I mean, they're in the snow.

-He's wearing thick mittens to protect him from the archery.
+He's wearing thick mittens to protect him from the Arctic conditions.

 but then it was really hard to separate the pills,